 - 2 tbsp fruit of choice

-- 2 slices roma tomatoes, quartered
+- 2 slices Roma tomatoes, quartered

 - 1 tbsp mozzarella cheese, shredded or grated

 - Cook bacon.
-Drain.
+Drain on a paper towel.

-- Finely cut, or julienne, your lettuce, onion and tomatoes.
+- Finely cut, or julienne, your lettuce, onion, and tomatoes.

 - Toss lettuce, tomatoes, and sweet onions.
 Plate.

 My taste buds discovered Italian dressing goes well with the flavors that pop within the salad.
-Kraft's Honey Catalina and Ranch mixes well as a salad dressing, opening notes of berries and honey.
+Kraft's Honey Catalina and Ranch mix well as a salad dressing, opening notes of berries and honey.
 A twist of lime gives this salad a Spanish tasting twice that had me try with cucumbers—it's awesome!

 If your taste buds are in the mood for something on the spicy and festive side, add fire-roasted corn and black beans!
-As a topper, accented with fried tortilla strips (simply cut tortillas into fine strips and fry in tablespoon of oil).
+As a topper, accented with fried tortilla strips (simply cut tortillas into fine strips and fry in a tablespoon of oil).
 Top your festive salad with a dollop of sour cream!

-Pack this personality filled salad for your lunch or for a quick weekend brunch—your taste buds will thank you!
+Pack this personality-filled salad for your lunch or for a quick weekend brunch—your taste buds will thank you!